 In Bucovina the days before Easter are special, as it is the time when people immerse themselves in the task of painting eggs.
 This tradition started centuries ago and nowadays manually painted eggs are an art of its own.

 There are two different of decorating the eggs, by using paint and a brush or by using wax, both methods ending with equally spectacular results.
 The colors and symbols used in this meticulous process have their own significance.
-For example red is associated with love, whilst black means eternity.
+For example, red is associated with love, whilst black means eternity.

 In Bucovina there are two famous museums of painted eggs – The International Museum of Painted Eggs Lucia Condrea in Molodvita and the Egg Museum in Vama.
 The first of the two displays a collection of over 5000 items, both unique creations of the artist Lucia Condrea and very old local painted eggs.
-The second museum houses the creations of the artisan Letitia Orsvischi and an international collection which illustrates traditions from foreign countries.
+The second museum houses the creations of the artisan Letitia Orsvischi and an international collection that illustrates traditions from foreign countries.

 Both of the museum offer workshops where you can try your hand at painting eggs and discover your artistic talents!